cran/odbc/README.md

 - `odbc.ini` - which defines connection options

-The DSN configuration files can be defined globally for all users of the system, often at `/etc/odbc.ini` or `/opt/local/etc/odbc.ini`, the exact location depends on what option was used when compiling unixODBC.
-`odbcinst -j` can be used to find the exact location.
+The DSN configuration files can be defined globally for all users of the system, often at `/etc/odbc.ini`, `/opt/local/etc/odbc.ini` or `/opt/homebrew/etc/odbc.ini`, the exact location depends on what option was used when compiling unixODBC. `odbcinst -j` can be used to find the exact location.
 Alternatively the `ODBCSYSINI` environment variable can be used to specify the location of the configuration files.
+Ex.
-Ex. `ODBCSYSINI=~/ODBC`
+`ODBCSYSINI=~/ODBC`

 A local DSN file can also be used with the files `~/.odbc.ini` and `~/.odbcinst.ini`.

+##### MacOS aarch64

+If ODBC has trouble locating your system data source names, you may need to override the default location where ODBC looks for your configuration files.
+You can use either of the options below to specify the location of your DSN configuration files.

+###### Option 1: Save Setting to `~/.Renviron`

+1. Create or open the `~/.Renviron` file.
+2. Add `ODBCSYSINI=/opt/homebrew/etc` to your `~/.Renviron` file and save your changes.
+3. Restart any open R sessions before connecting to a database.

+###### Option 2: Set `ODBCSYSINI` Environment Variable

+1. Set the `ODBCSYSINI` environment variable, eg.
+    `ODBCSYSINI=/opt/homebrew/etc`.
+2. Restart any open R sessions before connecting to a database.

 ##### odbcinst.ini